Obama hails Renzi's Italian reforms, criticizes EU austerity

 Renzi's reforms in areas such as the labor market, the state bureaucracy and education have so far failed to boost Italy's chronically sluggish growth and his popularity has fallen over the last 18 months.

-He has said he will resign if he loses a Dec.
-4 referendum on his plan to overhaul the constitution by reducing the role of the Senate and cutting the powers of regional governments.
-A large majority of opinion polls over the past month have put the "no" camp ahead.
+The referendum is on his plan to overhaul the constitution by reducing the role of the Senate and cutting the powers of regional governments.
+A large majority of recent opinion polls put the "no" camp ahead.

 Former prime minister Mario Monti, whose austerity measures are widely credited with saving Italy from a debt crisis in 2011 and 2012, said on Tuesday he would vote "no".